zhxu33/cyberpunk2088/ProjectDocument.md

 ### Death Screen
 Once the player's health reaches 0, the death screen becomes visible and all inputs are disabled.
-The user can press a `New Game` button to restart the game from level 0, with all of their upgrades and coins reset.
+It contains a Game Over `Title` label and a New Game `Button` to restart the game from level 0 with all upgrades and coins reset.

 ![alt text](images/jx/image-1.png)

 ### Blackout
-This is a blue background used for transitioning between levels, or when starting a new game after death.
+This is a blue `Background` ColorRect used for transitioning between levels, or when starting a new game after death.
 The background fades in for 0.5 seconds, waits 1 second, and then fades out 1 second during a transition.

 ![alt text](images/jx/image-28.png)